jed/building-brooklynjs/README.md

 These dynamics allowed us to keep ticket prices below cost for the event itself, so that our donations could be covered entirely by sponsors.
 The setup that we settled on was three sponsorship slots during the event introduction, at $500 per slot.
 Each slot allows the developers representing the sponsor (recruiters are not allowed at BrooklynJS) to come up towards the end of the intro and pitch the audience for two minutes.
 While this may sound pretty dry, the audience is well engaged by the time sponsors appear, and the emcees are on hand to inject any needed repartee to make sure each pitch is edutaining.

-As of the end of 2015, we had 41 sponsors participate:
+As of the end of 2015, we had more than 40 sponsors participate:

 <a href="https://twitter.com/github"><img width=48 height=48 src='https://twitter.com/github/profile_image?size=original'></a>
 <a href="https://twitter.com/crushlovely"><img width=48 height=48 src='https://twitter.com/crushlovely/profile_image?size=original'></a>